geometric3d/assignment2/README.md

 ### (a) (30 points)
 **Dataset**
   1. Run your code on `data/q3.png`.
 You may assume zero skew and square pixels for `data/q3.png`.
+  2. We provide a set of annotations of plane boundaries in `data/q3/q3.npy`.
+Visualization can be found by running `python annotations.py`.

 **Submissions**
   1. Output reconstruction from at least two different views.
 Also include visualizations of annotations that you used.
 See the following figure as an example: